nicoursi/Vanets-ns3-fb/docs/CREATING_MAPS.md

 * _fixedPositions.py_: use it to generate a trace file where vehicle are placed at a fixed distance
 * _generate-sumo-files.sh_: generate a polygon file and a ns2mobility file from a OSM data file.
-* _polyconvertEnch.py_: generate a polygon data file with heights *_ generateMapsAndJobsTemplate.py_*: Other that creating NS3 simulation jobs to be submitted on the cluster, it generates sumo files by executing the generate-sumo-files.sh`.
+* _polyconvertEnch.py_: generate a polygon data file with heights.
+* _generateMapsAndJobsTemplate.py_*: Other than creating NS3 simulation jobs to be submitted on the cluster, it generates sumo files by executing the generate-sumo-files.sh`.

 ### Usage
 #### _fixedPositions.py_